 Car accidents aren’t always the fault of a single driver, nor are they always the fault of any driver.
 In some cases, preexisting problems with a car can cause accidents, injuries, and even death—and that raises the question of fault.
 Who is to blame for a defect-related car accident, and who should be held responsible for its financial implications?
+It is estimated that mechanical failure accounts for about 12-13% of motor vehicle accidents each year.
+While this isn't as high a percentage as distracted driving or other driver-error causes, it's still a significant amount.

 What to Do if a Malfunction, Faulty Part, or Other Defect Causes a Car Accident